allenai/deep_qa/README.md

 Dasigi](http://www.cs.cmu.edu/~pdasigi/) (who was the initial author of this codebase), [Mark Neumann](http://markneumann.xyz/) and [Nelson Liu](http://nelsonliu.me/).

+A note on issues: we are a very small team, and our focus is on getting research done, not on building this library.
+We do not have anyone dedicated full-time to maintaining and improving this code.
+As such, we generally do not have bandwidth to solve your problems.
+Sorry.
+The code is well tested and works on our continuous integration server, so if the tests do not pass in your environment, there is something wrong with your environment, not the code.
+Please only submit issues _after_ having made sure the tests pass, and trying to figure out the issue yourself.
+In your issue, explain clearly what the problem is and what you tried to do to fix it, including commands run and full stack traces.
+You're a whole lot more likely to actually get help that way.

 ## License

 This code is released under the terms of the [Apache 2